 - Always travel on the same flight as your pet.
-Ask the airline if you can watch your pet being loaded and unloaded into the cargo hold.
+Ask the airline if you can watch your pet being loaded into the cargo hold and unloaded.

 - When you board the plane, notify the captain and at least one flight attendant that your pet is traveling in the cargo hold.
 If the captain knows that pets are on board, he or she may take special precautions.

-- Don't ever ship brachycephalic animals such as Pekingese, Bulldogs, or Persian cats in the cargo holds.
-These breeds have short nasal passages that leave them especially vulnerable to oxygen deprivation and heat stroke.
+- Don't ever ship brachycephalic animals such as Pekingese dogs, bulldogs, or Persian cats in the cargo holds.

 - If traveling during the summer or winter months, choose flights that will accommodate the temperature extremes.
 Early morning or late evening flights are better in the summer; afternoon flights are better in the winter.

-- Affix a travel label to the carrier with your name, permanent address and telephone number, final destination, and where you or a contact person can be reached as soon as the flight arrives.
+- Affix a travel label to the carrier on which you've written your name, permanent address and telephone number, final destination, and where you or a contact person can be reached as soon as the flight arrives.

-- Make sure that your pet's nails have been clipped to protect against their hooking in the carrier's door, holes, and other crevices.
+- Make sure that your pet's nails have been clipped to protect against them getting hooked in the carrier's door, holes, and other crevices.

 - Give your pet at least a month before your flight to become familiar with the travel carrier.
 This will minimize his or her stress during travel.

 - Do not give your pet tranquilizers unless they are prescribed by your veterinarian.
 Make sure your veterinarian understands that the prescription is for air travel.

 - Do not feed your pet for four to six hours before the trip.
 However, you can give him small amounts of water.
 If possible, put ice cubes in the water tray attached to the inside of your pet's crate or kennel.
 (A full water bowl will only spill and cause discomfort.)